 - (1) On July 5, 2019, the Corporation (formerly known as Chantrell Ventures Corp.) and Osisko Mining Inc. completed their spin-out transaction, which resulted in, among other things, Osisko Mining Inc. transferring certain of its non-core assets to Chantrell in exchange for common shares of Chantrell by way of a statutory plan of arrangement under Section 182 of the Business Corporations Act (Ontario).
-In connection with the Arrangement, all the directors and officers of the Corporation resigned, and the board and management of the Corporation were reconstituted on July 5, 2019. - (2) Mr. Vizquerra was previously the Executive Vice-President, Strategic Development of Osisko Mining Inc. Following the formation of O3 Mining pursuant to a spin out transaction, he became a full-time executive director of the Corporation starting July 5, 2019.
-He ceased to be an executive of Osisko Mining Inc. on November 1, 2019, but continued to serve as a director of Osisko Mining Inc. The compensation in this table only relates to compensation provided to Mr. Vizquerra only in his capacity with the Corporation. - (3) Mr. Zaritsky is also the Chief Financial Officer at Osisko Mining Inc. The compensation in this table only relates to the compensation provided to Mr. Zaritsky in his capacity with the Corporation. - (4) Mr. Gariepy became the Vice President, Exploration of the Corporation on November 11, 2019. - (5) Represents board and committee member fees paid to non-executive directors.
+In connection with the Arrangement, all the directors and officers of the Corporation resigned, and the board and management of the Corporation were reconstituted on July 5, 2019. - (2) Represents board and committee member fees paid to non-executive directors.
 Fees are paid out in cash, DSUs, or a combination thereof.
-In respect of the 2020 financial year end, Messrs.
-McKay, Alvarez Calderon and Tyshynski elected to take all or a portion of their director fees in DSUs. - (6) Although the Compensation Committee recommended 2020 Year End bonus payments to NEOs such that the cash bonus awards represent 131% of the corporate objectives for 2020, at the CEOs request, the Compensation Committee and Board approved a bonus award to the CEO representing 100% of the corporate objectives for 2020. - (7) Ms. Desrochers joined as a Director of the Corporation in April 2021.
+In respect of the 2022 financial year end, Mr. John, and Alvarez Calderon and Mses Satov and Desrochers elected to take all or a portion of their director fees in DSUs.
+These payments are reflected in the compensation securities table below, on March 31, June 30, September 30, and December 31. - (3) Mr. Vizquerra was previously the Executive Vice-President, Strategic Development of Osisko Mining Inc. Following the formation of O3 Mining pursuant to a spin out transaction, he became a full-time executive director of the Corporation starting July 5, 2019.
+He ceased to be an executive of Osisko Mining Inc. on November 1, 2019, but continued to serve as a director of Osisko Mining Inc. The compensation in this table relates to compensation provided to Mr. Vizquerra only in his capacity with the Corporation. - (4) Mr. Tyshynski assumed the role of CFO on September 1, of 2022.
+Prior to that he served as a director of the Corporation. - (5) Prior to becoming CFO, Mr. Tyshynski was a director of the Corporation.
+During the time he served as director he collected \$33,667 in fees for acting in this capacity. - (6) Mr. Zaritsky stepped down as CFO on August 31, of 2022. - (7) In Q4 of 2022, following the move of Mr. Tyshynski from the Board to CFO position, Mr. John joined the audit committee, resulting in an increase in his annual committee fee - (8) Ms. Desrochers joined as a Director of the Corporation in April 2021